kjepo/lisp/README.md

 <img src="assets/lisp-machine-logo.png" alt="LISP Machine logo" width="300">

+News flash: The Lisp machine now supports `call/cc`, read more under the section "First class continuations".

-News flash: I have rewritten the Lisp machine to use so called NaN boxing for storing S-expressions, symbols, numbers, etc.  This will be described later, but you can now use double precision floating point as well.
+I have also written the Lisp machine to use so called NaN boxing for storing S-expressions, symbols, numbers, etc.  This is described in the document `nan-boxing.pdf` and you can now use double precision floating point as well.

 This is an exercise in building a Lisp machine in a series of steps so that (ultimately) we _could_ write it in assembler.